BarbWire-1/curved-text/interface.md

 * ts/js: property setter or function; eg, `myWidget.fill='0xff0000'` or `myWidget.setCenter(100,200)`.
 This allows values to be changed via ts/js while the app is running.
 In general, use a setter if only one argument; otherwise use a function.

+To avoid bloat:

+* If a setting is *never* changed at run-time, it should only be settable via SVG (and CSS if possible).
+A js/ts interface should not be provided.
+The only exception is if the setting can't be set in SVG.

+* If a setting *always* needs to be changed at run-time, a js/ts interface is essential.
+SVG and CSS control need not be provided.

+* If a setting may or may not need changing at run-time (depending on use-case), all types of interface should be provided.

+* If initialisation in js/ts requires specifying a large number of settings, initialisation should be possible using an object that containsa all of the settings, rather than requiring a separate statement for each setting.

 | Setting | SVG | CSS | Object property | ts/js | settings |
 | --- | --- | --- | --- | --- | --- |